kaiorosa1/100-days-of-code/r1-log.md

 I worked on some Free Code Camp challenges for an hour.
 I stopped at : Applied Visual Design: Animate Elements at Variable Rates (Applied Visual Design).
 Coded more on Campo Minado.

+### R1D6

+I've been working on the design aspect of the Campo Minado, meaning in what type of fuctions and the paramenters and testing the functions I created so far.
+I've spent an hour creating functions like print and allocation memory and making sure it's working the way I intentionally designed them.
+Also finsihed the section about applied visual and design and worked on some sections on the next section.
+I stopped at : Applied Accessibility: Improve Chart Accessibility with the figure Element (Applied Accessibility).